コンテンツへスキップ 日本語

 Heian period, 12th century | Nara National Museum

 This exhibition is an international collaborative project realized after nearly two decades of planning between the Museum of Fine Arts, Boston in the United States and the Nara National Museum in Japan.
-It marks the first attempt to trace the history of Buddhist paintings of Nara through an exceptional gathering of works, featuring the long-awaited homecoming of outstanding Buddhist paintings of Nara associated with Nara from the collection of the Museum of Fine Arts, Boston, alongside a careful selection of Buddhist paintings and sculpture from Japan, including works from the collection of the Nara National Museum.
-Moreover, it offers a rare chance to see the paintings and sculptures that once adorned the halls of the now-lost great temple Uchiyama Eikyuji, a legendary site of Nara.
+It marks the first attempt to trace the history of Buddhist paintings of Nara through an exceptional gathering of works, featuring the long-awaited homecoming of outstanding Buddhist paintings associated with Nara from the collection of the Museum of Fine Arts, Boston, alongside a careful selection of Buddhist paintings and sculpture from Japan, including works from the Nara National Museum.
+Moreover, the murals in the Kondō Hall of Hōryūji Temple lost in the fire of 1949 (Shōwa 24) are revived to their original brilliance with the latest digital technologies using the color information recorded in glass photographic plates.
+The first public appearance of these high-definition color images of the murals is another major highlight.
 We invite you to fully immerse yourself in the rich and distinctive appeal of Buddhist paintings of Nara, an experience available only in this exhibition.

 OVERVIEW